TripleSBinPicking/bin_picking_environment/documentation/DOPE on still images.md

 Once it starts running it will show a message in the console when an image was saved.
 Once it has printed `Finished!` you can exit the terminal.

 ### Saving results in a rosbag
 While this script is running, not only the images are published by DOPE, but also all the other information that is has gathered.
-It might be usefull to save this in a seperate [ROSbag](http://wiki.ros.org/rosbag/Commandline) file.
+It might be useful to save this in a separate [ROSbag](http://wiki.ros.org/rosbag/Commandline) file.
 This allows you to resend these messages, without actually having to run DOPE.

 Read next:
 [Result from DOPE](Result%20from%20DOPE.md)